theodorejb/Responsive-Captcha/README.md

 Examples:

-* "What is the fourth letter in backpack?"
+* "What is the fourth letter in snowboard?"
 * "What is the sum of four and six?"
 * "What is eight multiplied by two?"
 * "Which is smallest: sixty-six, one hundred, or twenty-two?"